By Nanci Dixon

 Here’s an easy tip for draining the fresh water tank: Add a hose end!

-As full-time RVers staying in different RV parks across the country, we have wondered where to dump fresh water when it is not so fresh and the system needs sanitizing.
+As full-time RVers staying in different RV parks across the country over the years, we have wondered where to dump fresh water when it is not so fresh and the system needs sanitizing.

 Where to drain all that water?